rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

     clicking the ‘Design Studio’ button in the toolbar or in the Design menu.

-14.Run the generated script.

 NOTE: In Recording Options dialog.
 Automatic correlations are enabled/disabled by selecting the ‘Correlation Scan’ checkbox under   General > Code Generation.

    NOTE: Most application recordings require additional manual changes after recording.